Katstengels/2002-Assignment/README.md

 ## Step 2
 Seperate the csv and java files into the 2 folders in the directory tree.
 Note: ALL .java files are in the same folder (src).
+## Step 3
+Edit csv file with additional users as needed.

 # Documents

-JavaDoc, Test Cases pdf and UML pdf
+JavaDoc, Test Cases.pdf, GAI Declaration, Report.pdf and UML.pdf